AutoxingTech/axbot_restbook/docs/reference/moves.md

 }
 ```

-A slightly more up-to-date version is at "https://rb-admin.autoxing.com/api/v1/static/move_failed_reason.json".
+A more up-to-date version is available at [this URL](https://rb-admin.autoxing.com/api/v1/static/move_failed_reason.json).